pandio-com/code-samples/functions/python/README.md

 * Number of function instances to spin up.
 * Amount of computational resources to allocate to the function instances.

-**PLEASE NOTE:**
+### Resource Quotas

-* In Business Plan account users can create at most 3 function instances which share 3 CPU units, 3 GB of RAM and 10 GB of storage
+* Business Plan account users can create at most **10** function instances which share 3 CPU units, 3 GB of RAM and 10 GB of storage
-* In Starter Plan account users can create at most 1 function instance which can request 1 CPU unit, 1 GB of RAM and 10 GB of storage
+* Starter Plan account users can create at most **1** function instance with 1 CPU unit, 1 GB of RAM and 10 GB of storage

 ## Examples